clustercode12/Indalo-App/README.md

 # Indalo-App
 This is an app for a business from 6 months ago that let me upload the source code.
 This is an example for a selling app for a water company for sellers.
-Compatible for tablets and phones and fully funcitonal.
+Compatible for tablets and phones and fully functional.

 # Functions
 * Log in with commercial credentials.